Lovinity/wwsu/README.md

             "otherHosts": [], // If this host is an authorized admin, an array of all the hosts in the database will be provided for administration purposes.
 Otherwise, this property will not exist.
         }
 ### /hosts/remove
-Removes a host from the database.
+Removes a host from the database. **Requires Authorization**
  - A request to remove a host will be blocked if the host to remove is the only authorized admin host in the system.
 This is to prevent accidental lockout from the system.
+ - **WARNING:** As of version 5.0.0, this endpoint will require directors/auth authorization instead of hosts/get authorization.
 #### Request
 | key | criteria |
 |--|--|